fpereiro/dale/README.md

       - If the result of this application **is not equal** to the `stopOn value`, the iteration continues.
    - If the `input` is iterated completely without finding the `stopOn value`, the result of the last application is returned.
    - If the `input` has zero elements (because it is an empty object, empty array, or `undefined`, `dale.stopOn` returns `undefined`.

+This function, just like `dale.stopOnNot` below, has two qualities that distinguish it from the other functions:
+- It can stop the iteration before reaching the end of the `input`.
+- It returns a single result, instead of an array of results.

 ```javascript